TOPdesk/i18n-puzzles/puzzle5/README.md

 blÃ¶kt
 ```

-If you look closely, there is something weird going on.
-Some of the words in this puzzle seem garbled.
-This character soup occurs when two systems disagree about the encoding of a given piece of text.
+Unfortunately, something weird is going on.
+If you look closely, you see that some of the words in this dictionary appear garbled.
+This character soup is typical when two systems disagree about the encoding of a given piece of text.
 The Japanese, whose rich set of characters has created ample opportunities for message garbling, have dubbed this phenomenon [mojibake](https://en.wikipedia.org/wiki/Mojibake)

 All is not lost, however, because if the mistake is known, it could potentially be undone.
 In this case, there is a clear pattern.

-* Most words are plain utf-8
+* Most of the words are stored as plain utf-8
 * For every 3rd line, the original word was encoded in utf-8 but loaded by a system that expected iso-latin-1.
 The resulting character mash was exported again in utf-8.
 * The same has happened every 5th line.
 * Where the two series overlap (every 15th line), the word was doubly-miscoded.